-Note that, although we are aware of the different definitions that can be found in literature, we will assume that the term Software Engineering Process (SEP) is a synonym of: methodology, design process or simply process, and we will use all these terms indifferently.
+Note that although we are aware of the different definitions that can be found in literature according to personal point of views of researchers working in the field, in order to avoid entering in this debate, we will assume that the term Software Engineering Process (SEP) is synonym of: methodology, design process or simply process, and we will use all these words indifferently.

-Today several approaches to Situational Method Engineering exist, each of them is based on the assumption that the knowledge on existing design processes has to be reused and they are mainly composed of three main phases: process requirements analysis, fragments selection and fragments assembly; none of these phases has been totally defined and described in these approaches; a generalization attempt had been made in [42].
-The difficulty to establish guidelines for the retrieval of method fragments from the repository and for assembling them is one of the most important problems, researchers in the field have met in these years.
-This is a relevant issue, because its solution is highly dependent from the adopted approach, the fragment definition, and consequently from how the repository is constructed.
+Today several approaches to Situational Method Engineering exist, each of them is based on the assumption that the knowledge on existing design processes has to be reused and they are mainly composed of three main phases: process requirements analysis, fragments selection and fragments assembly; none of these phases have been totally defined and described in these approaches; an interesting attempt to a generalization had been made in [40].

+The difficulty to establish guidelines for the retrieval of method fragments from the repository and for assembling them is one of the most important problems, researchers in the field met in these years.

+This is a relevant issue, because its solution is highly dependent from the particular adopted approach, the definition of fragment, and consequently from how the repository is constructed.
 An optimal and general solution has not still been reached although some approaches are quite advanced on that [25][26].

-The second important problem is that, in all the approaches, the resulting design process is today too dependent on the skills and the knowledge of the method engineer that built it.
-This happens because usually the method engineer has to deeply know the fragments stored in the repository, the flow of activities inside them, their deliverables, and he/she often selects and assembles them on the basis of his/her own personal skills.
+The second important problem is that each approach is today too linked and too dependent from the skills and the knowledge of the method engineer that is constructing a specific design process; in fact the method engineer should deeply know the fragments stored in the repository, their inner activities, their deliverables, and he/she often selects and assemblies them on the basis of his/her own skills.

 This situation causes the organization to be too bound to and dependent on the method engineer.

-Summarizing these arguments, two fundamental issues have to be listed: (i) the lack of well defined techniques and guidelines for SME phases, and (consequently) (ii) the great dependency on the method engineer skills for properly enacting each phase.
+We can summary these arguments in two fundamental issues: (i) the lack of well defined techniques and guidelines for SME phases, and (consequently) (ii) the great dependency on the method engineer skills for properly enacting each phase.
 An approach including general or (even partially) automated techniques and guidelines would be highly desirable in order to encompass these problems.
-This is exactly the issues we have worked on, and the solution we propose in this paper is based on the use of the metamodel as a central element for selecting and assembling fragments.
-Our work is principally grounded on SME rationale but since we adopt the multi-agent systems technology, this approach needs to be adapted/specialized.
-As a consequence, some differences exist between classical SME approaches and ours; the most significant one consists in the fact that we use the Multi Agent System (MAS) metamodel for defining the structure of the system we will build by adopting the new SEP.
+This is exactly the issues we worked on, and the solution we propose in this paper is based on the use of the metamodel as the central element for selecting and assembling fragments.

+Our work is principally grounded on SME rationale and because our target is about multi-agent systems, this approach needs to be adapted /specialized.
+As a consequence, some differences exist between classical SME approaches and ours; the most significant one consists in the fact that we use the Multi Agent System (MAS) meta-model for defining the structure of the system we will build by adopting the new SEP.

-Basing on the MAS metamodel we are able to establish a starting point also for the construction of the new SEP: the metamodel is used as the leading element for selecting and assembling fragments; more specifically, once a metamodel is constructed, an algorithm is adopted for choosing the order that should be used for instantiating the MAS metamodel elements in the process; in this way, a first set of fragments can be retrieved from the repository.
+Basing on MAS metamodel we establish a starting point also for the construction of the new SEP: the metamodel is used as the leading element for selecting and assembling fragments; more specifically, once a metamodel is constructed, an algorithm is adopted for choosing the order that should be used for instantiating the MAS metamodel elements in the process, in this way a first set of fragments can be retrieved from the repository.